 The other major change is that we get an origin story for Pete, which makes the film now more into a wild child tale along the lines of Tarzan or Mowgli.
 Elliott is cast in terms of an endangered animal and so we get a very familiar story arc that we have seen in films from E.T. – The Extra-Terrestrial (1982) through Harry and the Hendersons (1987) to Loch Ness (1996) and Mighty Joe Young (1998) where those who have befriended Elliott struggle to save him from those who want to capture and exploit him.
 Elliott goes from a cartoon character to a CGI dragon.
 This ends up being a major misstep – not that I think a cartoon dragon would have worked today either – but the upshot is that we get a realist film that jarringly features a cute, cuddly dragon that for all the world looks like a big green version of the Luckdragon from The Neverending Story (1984).

 Pete’s Dragon is one of those films that you can call nice and then forget about five minutes later.
 David Lowery hits all the right buttons, sweeps emotion and feeling where he needs to – engages us in wanting Elliott to escape, gives us shots of the dragon in flight that occasionally make you go ‘wow’.
 But it is also a film that hits each of its beats so predictably that there is nothing of any surprise or sincerity beyond the formula.

-David Lowery next went on to return to genre material with A Ghost Story (2017) and has announced a live-action remake of Peter Pan (1953) for sometime in 2020.
+David Lowery next went on to return to genre material with A Ghost Story (2017)and is next set to make an adaptation of the fantasy tale The Green Knight (2020).
 Lowery has also produced the true-life-based tv series Strange Angel (2018-9) about pioneering rocketry and occultism.